Pweder69/LeetCode/README.md

 # LeetCode
-this repo is decitacted to all my leetcode solutions and atemps might find some from [NeetCode](https://neetcode.io/)
+this repo is dedicated to all my leetcode solutions and attempts might find some from [NeetCode](https://neetcode.io/)